For a new wrestling fan, or the wrestling-curious, jumping into a conversation between two veteran viewers often goes like this…

 Being The Elite

-A YouTube series that blends kayfabe angles and behind-the-scenes for members of the Elite wrestling faction.
+A YouTube series that blends kayfabe angles and behind-the-scenes from members of the Elite wrestling faction.
 Pre-cursor to All Elite Wrestling.

 The four original and most prestigious WWE produced pay-per-view events: WrestleMania, SummerSlam, Survivor Series, and The Royal Rumble.